 Nominal Fallacy is a false belief that a phenomenon is understood if it’s named or labeled.

 Looking for previous issues?
 Take a look at the Archives.

-Get The Psych Handbook which is a definitive guide to 100+ psychological biases.
+The Psych Handbook is a book written by me to learn 100+ biases in Psychology.